-Malicious construction of XMPP IRIS/URIS is made less likely by the prohibition on port numbers in XMPP IRIS/URIS (since port numbers are to be discovered using [DNS-SRV] records, as specified in [XMPP-CORE]).
+Malicious construction of XMPP IRIs/URIs is made less likely by the prohibition on port numbers in XMPP IRIs/URIs (since port numbers are to be discovered using DNS SRV records [DNS-SRV], as specified in [XMPP-CORE]).

 5.3.
 Back-End Transcoding